Attict/quill/README.md

 `init`: Initializes the feather/component.

-`destroy`: Disposes of the feather/component, and all internal properties.
+`dispose`: Disposes of the feather/component, and all internal properties.

 `load`: Loads any data neccessary for the feather/component.